tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### LD decay versus chromosomal distance

-To visualise LD behaviour as a function of chromosomal distance we can carry out the following commands from within an R terminal:
+The following R commamds use this output to display LD as a function of genomic distance for the African and European populations:

 !!! help "R-Code: Visualize LD Behavior"